-The country has a very old wine culture, because along the Dalmatian Adriatic coast was already 1000 BC by the Illyrians.
+The country has a very old wine culture, as along the Dalmatian Adriatic coast was already 1000 BC by the Illyrians.
 Chr.
 Viticulture operated.
-The Greeks founded from 600 BC BC some colonies.
-From this time comes the writing "The Feast of the Scholars", in which the winemaking in the colony Issa (today's island Vis) is reported.
+The Greeks founded from 600 BC Chr.
+Some colonies.
+From this period comes the writing "The Feast of the Scholars", in which the winemaking in the colony Issa (today's island Vis) is reported.
 A wine from here was even considered the best of the then ancient wines considered.
-The Roman emperor Probus (232-282) promoted viticulture in the third century AD and the Slavs settling there in the seventh century continued to cultivate it.
+The Roman emperor Probus (232-282) promoted viticulture in the third century AD and the Slavs settling here in the seventh century continued to cultivate it.
 The Croats developed after their settlement in Dalmatia, viticulture in addition to olive growing and fishing as an important industry.

-The southern region of Croatian Littoral (Primorska Hrvatska) is mainly known for Dalmatia, where the vineyards stretch from Rijeka to Dubrovnik.
+The southern region of the Croatian Littoral (Primorska Hrvatska) is mainly known for Dalmatia, where the vineyards stretch from Rijeka to Dubrovnik.
 Here prevails Mediterranean climate.
 The region is divided into five sub-regions, Dalmatinska Zagora (Dalmatian hinterland), Hrvatsko Primorye (coastal area with many islands such as Hvar, Korcula, Krk, Lastovo and Vis), Istra (Istria), Sjeverna Dalmacija (Northern Dalmatia) and Srednja / Juzna Dalmacija (Central and South Dalmatia).
-Here are growing red wines, among the best known Croatian brand wines Dingac.
+Red wines, which are among the best-known Croatian brand wines, grow here Dingac.
 Faros.
 Peljesac. postup.
 Prošek and Teran, The Blend 2010 illustrates that many...